 The research orientation of the programme is reflected in its structure and content.
 The programme is explicitly tied in with the research of the lecturers involved and research skills are addressed throughout the programme.
-The small-scale seminars allow for in-depth discussions of research and application of knowledge and skills.
-The programme is quite demanding.
+The small-scale seminars allow for in-depth discussions of research and prepare students for their thesis.
 The literature used is adequate and up-to-date.

 The international name of the programme is appropriate.
-The international character of the programme is reflected in the international profile of the staff involved, the international students attending (the international track) and the international character of the economic field studied.
+The programme prepares students for careers in an international context.
+The international character of the programme is reflected in the international character of the economic field studied, the international profile of the staff involved and the international students attending.
 The programme has a language policy in place for lecturers.
 In addition, lecturers involved are experienced in English-language teaching to students from diverse backgrounds.